nishantg98/email/README.md

 > required, and the web UI simply calls the same `email_sender_v2` logic.

 ---

+## 🖥️ Web Interface Features

+The Flask web UI (`app.py` + `templates/index.html`) supports:

+- **Single send** — enter one recipient email, optionally upload a different resume or customize the cover letter for that email.
+- **Bulk send** — click "Send to multiple" to paste up to 25 recipient emails (one per line or comma-separated).
+Each is sent one at a time with the configured `DELAY_BETWEEN_EMAILS` between sends.
+- **HR Name / Company fields** — optional inputs that personalize the email greeting (e.g. "Dear Jane Doe" or "Dear the Acme Corp team") without editing the full cover letter.
+- **Sent history** — a "Sent This Session" panel in the browser (persisted in `localStorage`, so it survives page reloads) that warns you before re-sending to an address you've already applied to.
+- **Application log file** — every send attempt, successful or failed, is appended to `sent_applications.csv` in the project folder with a timestamp, recipient, HR name/company, success flag, and the reason for any failure.
+This file is server-side and gitignored (it contains real recipient addresses), so it persists independently of your browser and is the best place to review your full application history.
+On PythonAnywhere, view or download it from the **Files** tab, or `cat sent_applications.csv` in a Bash console.

+---
 ## 📧 Email Template

 The script sends a professional email with the following structure: